How to lower your credit card interest rate

 - Making on-time payments.
 Paying all your bills on time shows lenders you’re a responsible borrower.
 If you’re forgetful, consider setting up automatic payments or electronic reminders to help.

 - Keeping your credit card balance low.
 Generally, using a lot of your credit could be a red flag to lenders.
 Some experts recommend keeping your credit utilization rate at 30% or less.

 - Applying only for credit you need.
 Credit applications may result in hard inquiries, which may temporarily hurt your credit scores.
 And applying for a bunch of cards over a short period may also reflect poorly on your score because it may give the impression your financial circumstances have changed for the worse.

 - Checking your credit reports.
 Incorrect information on your credit reports could hurt your scores.
 But by regularly monitoring your credit, you can learn to spot errors.
 A tool like CreditWise from Capital One can help.
-It’s free to everyone—not just Capital One customers—and using it won’t hurt your credit.
+It’s free to everyone—not just Capital One account holders—and using it won’t affect your credit.

 A balance transfer lets you move debt from one credit card to another.
 But how it works is up to individual issuers, and you may not be able to transfer balances between two cards from the same issuer.

 When it comes to balance transfers, some credit cards offer promotional APRs.
 It’s not quite the same as lowering your interest rate permanently, but it can give you a lower rate for a temporary period.
 And you might be able to use that time to pay off your balance.

 Just make sure you know when the promotional period ends.
 At that point, the credit card’s APR typically will increase to the standard APR.
 And you’ll have to pay interest on any remaining balance.